 Minimum temperature:

-If the MHA controls the temperature, the minimum temperature in each unit must be at least [insert degrees Fahrenheit].
-If the resident controls the temperature, the heating equipment must have the capability of heating to at least [insert degrees Fahrenheit].
+If the MHA controls the temperature, the minimum temperature in each unit must be at least 68 degrees.
+If the resident controls the temperature, the heating equipment must have the capability of heating to at least 68 degrees.